-- Insert a DDC card into the unit. - Turn the unit on in Maintenance Mode by pressing the center softkey button. - Press the tool icon to enter the AED Maintenance screen. - From the AED Maintenance screen select the Transfer Data To Card option. - Allow the unit to write the contents of the internal log to the DDC card.
+- Insert a DDC card into the unit. - Turn the unit on in Status Display Mode by pressing the center softkey button. - Press the tool icon to enter AED Maintenance Mode. - From the AED Maintenance screen, select the Transfer data to card option. - Allow the unit to write the contents of the internal log to the DDC card.

-The DDU-2300 AED will write the contents of the internal log onto the DDC card.
-This information can then be reviewed using DefibView II software.
+The DDU-2200 AED will write the contents of the internal log onto the DDC card.
+This information can then be reviewed using DefibView software.

-Downloading The Internal Data Log Using The USB Port
+Downloading the Internal Data Log Using the USB Port

 To download the internal data log using the USB port in the unit, connect a USB cable between the unit and a PC.
-Launch the DefibView II software and follow USB download directions.
+Launch the DefibView software and follow USB download directions.

-Do not operate the DDU-2300 AED in Rescue Mode while a USB cable is plugged into the unit.
+Do not operate the DDU-2200 AED in Rescue Mode while a USB cable is plugged into the unit.